본문으로 바로가기

 Scroll Down

 The Master of Public Management (MPM) program is designed for mid-level managers or public leaders with practical experience in the public sector.It aims to cultivate practical leadership skills needed to strategically manage organizations and effectively implement policies.
 Through required courses, students learn about how public organizations are structured and managed, how people behave and are motivated in the workplace, and useful tools and methods for managing organizations.
 Electives provide further understanding of public administration environments, such as international politics, private sectors, and civil society.
 Required courses include Public Organizations and Management (POM) and Quantitative Methods (QM).
 Specializations include Public Administration and Leadership(PA), Strategic Management (SM), and Global Governance and Political Economy(GP).

-All programs require students to complete at least 39 credits, including a 3-credit research project.
+Starting from the 2026 incoming class, all programs require students to complete at least 36 credits.
 KDI School operates on a trimester system, allowing full-time students to graduate in approximately 1.5 years and part-time students in about 2 years.
 Each program is designed, operated, and evaluated based on the five core competencies set by NASPAA(Network of Schools of Public Policy, Affairs, and Administration), as well as program-specific Student Learning Outcomes (SLOs).
 Curricula are regularly updated by reflecting the feedback from current students, alumni, and partner institutions to maintain a demand-oriented structure.
 Students interested in pursuing doctoral study may be allowed to take some Ph.D.-level courses under the guidance of their advisor.

 Program Specific Concentrations